wsaada19/versus/src/verse/basics/README.md

 # SomeCodeHere()
 ```

 I can hear you thinking to yourself, "But I wrote this code, of course I know what it does and how it works!".
 That may be true a day or even a week from now, but what about 6 months or a year from now?
 Putting in a helpful comment can save you, and your teammates, hours or even days of headaches!
-A great example of good commenting pratice is in our [Custom NPC Dialog Example]({{ book.examples.path }}/custom-npc-dialog/README.md).
+A great example of good commenting practice is in our [Custom NPC Dialog Example]({{ book.examples.path }}/custom-npc-dialog/README.md).

 ## Numbers